nadintamer/nadintamer/README.md

 ### Hi there, I'm Nadin! 👋
-🌱&emsp;I’m a senior at Stanford studying Computer Science & Education.<br>
+🌱&emsp;I’m a software engineer at Figma.
+Previously, I studied Computer Science + Education at Stanford.<br>
 📚&emsp;I love learning & applying what I've learned to work on projects at the intersection of tech + social good!<br>
 ✨&emsp;Pronouns: she/they<br>
 🎈&emsp;In my free time: I play Nintendo games (Animal Crossing!) & read mystery novels<br>